Deep Learning in steganography and steganalysis from 2015 to 2018: The different steps of the convolution module

 \subsection{Convolution}

 The first treatment within a {\it block} is often to apply the convolutions on the input {\it feature maps}.

 Note that for the pre-processing {\it block}, see Figure \ref{fig:yed-net}, there is only one input image.
-A convolution is therefore done between the input image and a filter.
+A convolution is therefore carried out between the input image and a filter.
 In the Yedroudj-Net network, there are 30 high-pass filters extracted from SRM filters \cite{Fridrich2012_Rich}.
-In old networks, there is only one pre-processing filter \cite{Qian_2015_Deep, Pibre2016, Xu2016a}.
+In older networks, there is only one pre-processing filter \cite{Qian_2015_Deep, Pibre2016, Xu2016a}.